 There is good news for pregnant women who suffer pain!
 Chiropractic is non-invasive, drug-free, safe, and will not harm your baby.
-In fact, in many cases chiropractic care has even made it possible for a baby who is in breech presentation to turn by relieving tension on important ligaments.
+In fact, in many cases chiropractic care has even made it possible for a baby who is in breech presentation to turn on their own by relieving tension on important ligaments.

 How We Can Help Your Back Pain During Pregnancy